Note: This site is no longer being maintained. For the latest version of this post, please go to: Points to Ponder in Genesis 18-23

 9. Why would the Lord have had Abraham send Hagar and Ishmael out into the desert, where they could easily have died, just to appease Sarah’s jealousy?
 Couldn’t such a great family man as Abraham have found a way to promote greater family harmony without resorting to such desperate measures?

 The historian Josephus suggests Sarah had a not unreasonable concern that an older and possibly jealous Ishmael might cause Isaac harm after Abraham died.
 Gen. 21:9 indicates Ishmael was mocking Isaac and might well have resorted to more extreme measures later.
-Also, this could have been another divine test for Abraham–is he willing to give up both a son and a wife at the Lord’s bidding?
+Also, this could have been another divine test for Abraham, to see if he willing to give up both a son and a wife at the Lord’s bidding.

 10. Why would Genesis 22:1 tell us that “God did tempt Abraham,” when James 1:13 assures us that God never tempts anyone?